 As well as being the home of "the blues", Stamford Bridge has at various times been home to the English national team and has hosted the finals of the FA Cup on various occasions.

 The stadium has been developed over the years, and its capacity has fluctuated as a result.
 There are currently 41,841 seats, making it the 10th largest in the Premier League.
 But back in the 1930s, with standing room, 82,905 people saw the game between Chelsea and Arsenal.
 And even to this day that remains the second-largest attendance at an English football game.

 Stamford Bridge has played host to hundreds of epic games, with legends like Frank Lampard, Didier Drogba, John Terry and Gianfranco Zola having graced its pitch.

 And the success has come, with the club having won a number of trophies and in recent years becoming one of the most successful clubs in England.
-The Premier League of 2016/17 and the 2012 Champions League victory both live long in the memory.
+The Premier League of 2016/17 and the 2012 Champions League victory over Bayern Munich both live long in the memory.